typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 If you want to learn more about Grakn KGMS, the [Grakn Academy](https://dev.grakn.ai/academy/) is a good place to start.

-To learn more about running Grakn KGMS on GCP take a look at the [best practices guide](https://dev.grakn.ai/docs/cloud-deployment/best-practices) and [post deployment steps](https://dev.grakn.ai/docs/cloud-deployment/post-deployment).
+To learn more about running Grakn KGMS in the cloud, take a look at the [best practices guide](https://dev.grakn.ai/docs/cloud-deployment/best-practices) and [post deployment steps](https://dev.grakn.ai/docs/cloud-deployment/post-deployment).